 - Overloading: This is common in college dorm rooms (where numerous electronic devices may be plugged in) and during special events and parties where extra lights and appliances are in use.
 Limit the use of power strips that multiply the number of outlets.
 If you are using a high-wattage appliance like a microwave, do not use anything else on that outlet.
 ‘Overload’ fires are most common during December and other winter months, as people spend more time indoors.

 - Overheating: Sometimes you can sense heat coming from an outlet or a switch.
 Play it safe and unplug everything from an outlet that seems to be abnormally warm.
 Have a qualified electrician check it.
 In addition, give plugged in items enough space, such as a TV.

 - Poor safety habits: Keep combustible items like clothes, curtains, and rugs away from outlets and plugged in appliances.

 - Replacing fuses and dealing with tripped circuit breakers: Have an electrician find out what caused the overload before you replace the fuses or reset the circuit breaker.
 A recurring problem is a sign that you may be overloading something.

 - Use and maintain smoke detectors: A common recommendation is to have one on every floor and in every bedroom.
 Periodically replace their batteries.

-If faulty wiring or the negligent use of electricity has injured you or a loved one, contact a Virginia personal injury lawyer at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P. to find out more about how to defend your rights.
+If faulty wiring or the negligent use of electricity has injured you or a loved one, contact a Northern Virginia personal injury lawyer at Koonz, McKenney, Johnson & DePaolis L.L.P. to find out more about how to defend your rights.